3 Shallow Water Anchor Options: Power Pole vs. Stayput vs. DIY

-For close, inshore fishermen, there is a need for having a quiet, steady boat to catch the biggest haul.
-A rocking boat can create unnecessary noise that can scare away any fish near you leaving you empty-handed in an otherwise great spot.
+For close, inshore fishermen, there is a need to have a quiet, steady boat to catch the biggest haul.
+A rocking boat can create unnecessary noise that can scare away any fish near you, leaving you empty-handed in an otherwise great spot.

 There are a variety of anchors available on the market today that can help make your boat quieter and more stable every time you fish.
 There are three basic types out there.
 These are: